expectedparrot/edsl/docs/token_usage.rst

 .. code-block:: python

-    [100, 480000.0]
+    [100, 2000000]

 Modifying token limits
 ----------------------

-We can reset the default RPM and TPM and then check the new values.
+We can reset the default RPM and TPM and then check the new values:
-Note that the new RPM and TPM are automatically offset by 20% of the specified values to ensure that the model does not exceed the token limits:

 .. code-block:: python